nllz/IRTF-HRPC/draft-research.md

 ##### Pseudonymity

 Question(s):
 Have you considered the Privacy Considerations for Internet Protocols {{RFC6973}}, especially section 6.1.2 ?
 Does this specification collect personally derived data?
-Does the protocol generates or processes anything that can be, or be tightly correlated with, personally identifiable information?
+Does the protocol generate or process anything that can be, or be tightly correlated with, personally identifiable information?
 Does the standard utilize data that is personally-derived, i.e. derived from the interaction of a single person, or their device or address?
 Does this specification generate personally derived data, and if so how will that data be handled?

 Explanation:
 Pseudonymity - the ability to disguise one's identity online - is an important feature for many end-users, as it allows them different degrees of disguised identity and privacy online.